 The standardised or neutral risk environment is one where cyclical risks are neither excessively high nor excessively low, and are being maintained at stable levels.
-Individual risk indicators, model estimates and a number of additional indicators (e.g. the neutral environment indicator) are used to assess the phase of the financial cycle and the standardised or neutral risk environment.
-The attention is on whether individual indicators and model estimates deviate from their normal evolution.
+Individual risk indicators and model estimates that are already in use and a number of additional indicators (e.g. the neutral environment indicator) will be used to assess the phase of the financial cycle and the standardised or neutral risk environment.
+The attention will be on whether individual indicators and model estimates deviate from their normal evolution.
 Because the individual indicators or model estimates can present a mixed picture, expert judgment of all the qualitative and quantitative information available also plays a significant role in the final decision with regard to the phase of the financial cycle and the intensity of systemic risk.
 In general the neutral risk environment can be quantitatively defined as a situation when the composite indicator is stable and/or the neutral environment indicator (see Figure 1) is fluctuating around zero.
 The expectation is also that in the standardised or neutral risk environment the banking system is resilient to systemic risks, operates profitably, and does not take up excessive risk.